Publication Ethics

 Withdrawal Policy

 Science, Engineering and Technology journal is committed to continuous improvement and adherence to the highest standards of ethical publishing.
 Therefore, we reserve the right to amend or modify Publication Ethics and Malpractice Statement as necessary.
 Any changes to the policy will be posted on the journal's website.
-As such, this Publication Ethics and Malpractice Statement may be periodically reviewed and updated to reflect evolving best practices, changes in the journal's policies, or developments in publication ethics guidelines.
-The Publication Ethics and Malpractice Statement will be reviewed by the editorial board and journal management on an annual basis to remain aligned with the best practices in academic publishing and to uphold the highest standards of research integrity.
+As such, this Publication Ethics and Malpractice Statement undergoes periodic review and updates to reflect evolving best practices, changes in the journal's policies, or developments in publication ethics guidelines.
+The editorial board and journal management conduct an annual review to ensure alignment with the most current standards of academic publishing and to uphold the highest levels of research integrity.

 More information: